georgealways/lil-gui/Guide.md

 It's intended as a drop-in replacement for [dat.gui](https://github.com/dataarts/dat.gui), implemented with more modern web standards and some new quality of life features.

+The [Migrating](#Migrating) section lists any breaking changes between the two libraries.
+The changes are limited to the lesser-used portions of the API, but you should read it before moving a project to lil-gui.

 If you've used dat.gui before, the beginning of this guide will be review.
-The [Migrating](#Migrating) section points out the notable differences between the two libraries.
+New features are introduced beginning in the [Change Events](/#Guide#Change-Events) section.

 ## Installation